everrover/mount-kronos/BellmanFord/sol.md

 - Ability to use in distributed systems and distributed computational models.
 This I'm really wondering about... how?
 - Ability to use with negative edge weights

 The solution(SPT) is built incrementally, using DP in a bottom up manner.
-It does so
+It does so by adding one SPT node to tree at each iteration.
+The code has better explanation.

 The TC is `O(VE)` and MC is `O(V+E)`(edges and SPT array)